Nakeyan/Strask-layout/README.md

 or go to your settings if you have DE and add Layout named Polish (KSTRDP/Strask)

 Your Strask layout should now be available and ready to use!

----

-Let me know if you need any additional refinements or if you want to add troubleshooting tips! 🚀